systemd/mkosi/mkosi/resources/man/mkosi.1.md

     | `zypper`                | ✓      |        | ✓      | ✓    | ✓      | ✓    |          |

 `ToolsTreeDistribution=`, `--tools-tree-distribution=`
 :   Set the distribution to use for the default tools tree.
-By default,
-    the same distribution as the image that's being built is used, except for CentOS and Ubuntu images, in which case Fedora and Debian are used respectively.
+    Defaults to the distribution of the host or `custom` if the distribution of the host is not a supported distribution.

 `ToolsTreeRelease=`, `--tools-tree-release=`
 :   Set the distribution release to use for the default tools tree.
 By